oktetlabs/styleguides/cguide.md

 At the same time it is *mandatory* to describe all function parameters and returned value(s).
 If a function does not return a value, `@return` part may be omitted, or \<return value specification\> may be `N/A` (not applicable).

-All parameter descriptions in a particular function must start from the same case: either upper or lower.
-If the description of the parameter or returned value is complete English sentence or is followed by additional statements, it must be started from upper-case letter and finished with dot.
-Description of return value after `@return` tag must be started from upper-case letter.
+All parameter descriptions shall be either sentences or nominal phrases, i.e. they shall either start with an upper case letter and end with a dot or start with a lower-case letter and have no dot at the end.
+The preferred form for a parameter description is a nominal phrase, since a parameter is an object.
+If a parameter description consists of several sentences, they all must be formatted as sentences.
+However, it is recommended to keep parameter descriptions short and move additional details to `@note` sections in the function description.

+The description of a return value after `@return` tag must have the same form as parameter descriptions (i.e. either a sentence or a nominal phrase).

 If a value directly returned by a function lies within a limited set of constants, then each constant should be described using `@retval` tag.
-Description of returned value after `@retval` tag must start from upper-case letter.
+The description of a specific returned value after `@retval` tag must be a sentence, starting with an upper-case letter and ending with a dot.

 If a parameter is used to deliver values out from a function, it is allowed to add `[in,out]` or `[out]` (depending on whether the parameter